 Mea’s past makes her vulnerable to predators, but we’re committed to giving her the best care, a safe environment, and a taste of the jungle life she deserves.

 This spider monkey came to us in October 2023.
-Wildlife traffic is the fourth biggest illegal traffic in the world and Otto had the misfortune of being part of that.
-He came to us when he was about 2 months old and we tried to integrate him into our spider monkey group, but because he is afraid of adult spider monkeys that was impossible.
-He only ever knew humans so these big monkeys were very scary for him.
-Now he’s living with our juvenile spider monkey Lucy and the two of them have formed their own group and are very happy together.
+Wildlife traffic is the fourth largest illicit traffic in the world and Otto had the misfortune of being a victim to this heinous crime.
+He came to us when he was about 2 months old and we integrated him into our spider monkey group.
+He only ever knew humans so these big monkeys were very scary for him at first.
+Now he’s living with our juvenile spider monkeys Lucy and Libertad and the three of them have formed their own group and are very happy together.
 Because he’s still a a young monkey he gets milk two times a day.

 Help us care for him and buy him all the milk he needs to grow big and strong!